spinnaker-hackathon/gardening/README.md

    - [Plugin build and release video](https://drive.google.com/file/d/16DIo812nRyan2CDCTuZvsgN4D9yl0Dur/view?usp=sharing)
    - [Plugin delivery video](https://drive.google.com/file/d/1k-MUgmwWFdh6YiozmFw5Y2hGSm84UeTw/view?usp=sharing)
    - More context is here on the [Spinnaker Community Blog](https://blog.spinnaker.io/cant-go-outside-dip-your-toes-in-the-spinnaker-plugins-pool-1076f74003b)

-## Attending the Event
-- Main Zoom link for the event will be released to ticket holders prior to our live events
-- All other Zoom meeting links for the event will be available as channel topics in [event Slack channels](https://www.spinnaker.io/community/gardening/slack-map/)
-- [What to hack](https://www.spinnaker.io/community/gardening/what-to-hack/) and [Hackathon logistics](https://www.spinnaker.io/community/gardening/hack-logistics/) guidance available on spinnaker.io

-## Prizes, what prizes?!
+## How to participate and earn prizes

 Contribute when you can!
+When you register, you'll be matched with a team.
+You will receive your team match via [Spinnaker Slack](join.spinnaker.io) by July 15.
+All contributions you make in a team project count as individual contributions, and demoing a project enters your team to win a challenge prize package, too!

-We'll reward Spinnaker Gardening Days contributors with two buckets of prizes:
+Here's the eligibility breakdown for our two buckets of prizes:

-- **Individual Prizes:** When you register, all contributions you make during the Gardening Days (July 16-23) count towards your contributor points total.
+- **Individual Prizes:** When you [register](https://go.armory.io/gardening), all contributions you make during the Gardening Days (July 16-23) count towards your contributor points total.
 Earn points = Earn prizes.
 [Check out the full list of qualified contributions](https://spinnaker.io/community/gardening/what-to-hack/), including:
   - GitHub activity and contributions
   - Spinnaker tips or recent news items shared in OSS Slack
   - Codelab and training video run-throughs